ohmjs/ohm/doc/syntax-reference.md

 `end`: Matches the end of the input stream.
 Equivalent to `~any`.

+`unicodeLu`: Matches any unicode character in the Lu category.

+`unicodeLl`: Matches any unicode character in the Ll category.

+`unicodeLt`: Matches any unicode character in the Lt category.

+`unicodeLm`: Matches any unicode character in the Lm category.

+`unicodeLo`: Matches any unicode character in the Lo category.

+`unicodeNl`: Matches any unicode character in the Nl category.

+`unicodeNd`: Matches any unicode character in the Nd category.

+`unicodeMn`: Matches any unicode character in the Mn category.

+`unicodeMc`: Matches any unicode character in the Mc category.

+`unicodePc`: Matches any unicode character in the Pc category.

+`unicodeZs`: Matches any unicode character in the Zs category.

 <code>caseInsensitive&lt;<i>terminal</i>&gt;</code>: Matches _terminal_, but ignoring any differences in casing (based on the simple, single-character Unicode case mappings).
 E.g., `caseInsensitive<"ohm">` will match `'Ohm'`, `'OHM'`, etc.

 <code>ListOf&lt;<i>elem</i>, <i>sep</i>&gt;</code>: Matches the expression _elem_ zero or more times, separated by something that matches the expression _sep_.
 E.g., `ListOf&lt;letter, ","$gt;` will match `''`, `'a'`, and `'a, b, c'`.